Tweens & Teens Crafty Gift Ideas (Series)

-The next guide in our Complete Crafty Gift Guides for Everyone Series is for the Tweens and Teens.
+The next guide in our Complete Crafty Gift Ideas, A Series of Gift Guides by Age is for the Tweens and Teens.
 Around 7 years old or so, the heavenly gates of crafting start to open up with endless possibilities to master more in-depth, complex skill sets and longer term projects.
 I LOVE this age range because there is such a huge potential for cute, creative gifts as both individual crafts and collaborative projects to bond over.
 I still have vivid memories of sitting in the floor at my mom’s feet, practicing my hand stitching, pulling sewing tools out of an old metal tin that was probably older than both of us combined.
-I have a LOT of product suggestions for this age range especially, and there is no way I can cover them all here, so be sure to check out the full list too!
+I have a LOT of crafty gift ideas to suggest for this age range especially, and there is no way I can cover them all here, so be sure to check out the full list on Amazon too!

 There are lots of sewing kits available for beginners in this age range, and one of my favorites is made by American Girl.
 The kids have loved making the matching baby animal sets.